rjandaya/CPSC-386-Project-3/README.md

 ## Contents
-index.html  : The HTML file to be opened with a web browser index.js    : The Javascript file containing the game's functionality
+index.html  : The HTML file to be opened with a web browser index.js    : The Javascript file containing the game's functionality bunny.jpg   : Image used in the splash screen

 ## External Requirements:
 Standard compiler to run basic files types, JavaScript, HTML, and so forth.